RetCast/40_lab-lod-expressions-dashboards/readme.md

   - Add filter for the difference values to select only positive values (ie cases where the individual balance is less than the average balance for the group).

 - You have plots from the previous lab.
 Use those plots to create an interactive dashboard for the users

+  ### Results

+  Into this [Tableau Public](https://public.tableau.com/app/profile/daniel.retana/viz/case_study_ab_test_lod-expressions-dashboards/Dashboard1#1) you can find the final visualization for this lab.